JS-Tech/capistrano-server/README.md

 }]
 ```

-If you need to deploy multiple apps to the same server, specify the following options in your `deploy.rb`:
+If you need to deploy multiple apps to the same server, specify the following option in your main application's deploy file:
 ```ruby
 set :applications, ["app1", "app2", "app3"]
 ```